Open Accessibility Menu

 Keep Gutters Clean

 Few Columbia homeowners enjoy cleaning out gutters—for good reason.
-It's a mucky, time-consuming job that can be dangerous if you're not comfortable on ladders.
+It’s a mucky, time-consuming job that can be dangerous if you’re not comfortable on ladders.
 That said, gutter cleaning is a very important task.
-Gutters move rainwater and snow melt away from your home through down pipes.
-They direct water to a safe distance away from your home's foundation.
+Gutters move rainwater and snowmelt away from your home through downspouts.
+They direct water to a safe distance away from your home’s foundation.
 This prevents issues with erosion and water seepage.
 But if your gutters are clogged, the water spills over the edge and damages siding, soffits, and fascia.
 Gutters can even collapse if not cleaned properly at least twice a year.

 If you don't have time, the inclination, or don't feel safe to clean your gutters on your own, the service professionals at Mr. Handyman can take care of it for you.

-If part of your decking is missing, you've noticed damage to your trim, or you want to boost the visual appeal of your home with new fascia, it's time to call the service professionals at Mr. Handyman of Greater Columbia and Eldersburg.
-Not only can we keep your fascia boards looking their best, but we also provide a range of other outdoor improvement services such as: fence repair and installation, fixing damaged doors, cleaning out gutters, and repairing siding.
+If part of your decking is missing, you’ve noticed damage to your trim, or you want to boost the visual appeal of your home with a new fascia installation, it’s time to call the service professionals at Mr. Handyman of Greater Columbia and Eldersburg.
+Not only can we keep your fascia boards looking their best, but we also provide a range of other outdoor improvement services such as fence repair and installation, fixing damaged doors, cleaning out gutters, and repairing siding.

 Trust your personal property to the experts at Mr. Handyman.
-With one call, we'll get all your seasonal to-dos done so you can take back your leisure time.
-To book an appointment today, we invite you to call our friendly customer service representatives at 410-593-1920.
-You can also reach us online by requesting professional service.
+With one call, we’ll get all your seasonal to-dos done so you can take back your leisure time.
+To book an appointment today, we invite you to call our friendly customer service representatives.
+You can also reach us online by requesting professional services.